nikkomiu/blog/content/posts/mariner-2.0-scratch/index.md

 language since we're making changes that would optimize the build and runtime of the Linux environment running within a Docker container.

-> **Note:** When we check the container for Linux distribution later in this article we will be using
+{{< callout type=note >}}
-> [Trivy](https://trivy.dev/) to scan the container for vulnerabilities.
-If you're following along make sure to
+When we check the container for Linux distribution later in this article we will be using [Trivy](https://trivy.dev/) to scan the container for vulnerabilities.
+If you're following along make sure to follow the extra step to add Trivy to your Dev Container.
-> follow the extra step to add Trivy to your Dev Container.
+{{</ callout >}}

 If you're going to be following along with my sample repository, the `Dockerfile`s aren't going to be in the root of the repository.
 They're located in the `rel` directory and are named `mariner.Dockerfile` and `alpine.Dockerfile`.